Enso21/Stories/docs/markdown/ryan-quotes.md

 > [me to a captive audience]: Actually, I know Ryan's middle school flex: He was a chess champion in middle school and elementary school.
 >
 > Ryan: Actually I was a chess champion in high school, too.
 But champion is loosely defined.

+> Me: Did they learn about you, Jenny?
+>
+> Jenny: No, I gave no opinions.
+>
+> Ryan: There will be time for that later.
+> [collective freakout]
+> Jenny: I'm going to be sick tomorrow

+> When I got here there were 6 pens in that cup!

+> [tips hat]
+> Ryan to Jenny: Dear madam or dear lady

+> Ryan: That's questionable.
+>
+> Tia: What do you mean?
+>
+> Because I question it

+> [on 1 star reviews]
+> At a one star restaurant, not everyone gives 1 star reviews.
+I'm one of those people who thinks it's OK.

+> Ryan: It's good to look young so you can qualify for the youth discounts.
+>
+> Me: I'm a little too tall to get away with this discount, but maybe Ryan can uh—

+> The road is intoxicating.

+> The cups

+> I've been using the same fork for 12 weeks.
+It's causing me to reexamine my beliefs about the cup.

+> I'm not a conspiracy theorist, but I'm going to argue that the old cup was more... voluptuous.

+> Ryan: Ok, so repeat the theory.
+>
+> Jenny: Ok, so they *did* make the cup smaller—
+>
+> Ryan: Sounds good

+> The chef there is measuring time by drinking from a cup.
+So now the cup is smaller so it gets cooked for less time.
+Perfect!

+> No it's a good theory.
+To the lay person it would sound outlandish.